-The CCF or Combined Cadet Force is a national youth organisation sponsored and supported jointly by a partnership of the Ministry of Defence (MOD), Bedford School and Bedford Girls’ School.
+The CCF, or Combined Cadet Force, is a national youth organisation sponsored and supported jointly by a partnership between the Ministry of Defence (MOD), Bedford School and Bedford Girls’ School.

 Its aim is to ‘provide a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance’.